MicrosoftDocs/visualstudio-docs/docs/ide/reference/replace-in-files-command.md

 ---
 title: Replace In Files Command
-description: Learn about the Replace command and how it Replaces text in files using some of the options available on the Replace in Files tab of the Find and Replace window. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn about the Replace in Files command and how it replaces text in files by using some of the options available on the Replace in Files tab of the Find and Replace window. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference